Group of Chhattisgarh Cong MLAs camps in Delhi, one of them says no question of leadership change | Politics

 - India

+However, one of the MLAs camping in Delhi, Brihaspat Singh, asserted that there was no question of a change at the top in the state and Baghel would complete his full term.

-Around 15 party MLAs are in Delhi and they want to meet AICC in-charge Chattisgarh P L Punia to convey that Rahul Gandhi should extend the duration of his proposed tour to the state so that all MLAs can get benefit of it, said Brihaspat Singh, the party MLA from the Ramanujganj seat of the state.
+Around 15 party MLAs are in Delhi and they want to meet AICC in-charge of Chhattisgarh P L Punia to convey that Rahul Gandhi should extend the duration of his proposed tour to the state so that all MLAs can get benefit of it, said Singh, the party MLA from the Ramanujganj seat of the state.

 The AICC in-charge of the state said he had no plans to return to Delhi at least for a week.

-Singh, however, insisted that they were waiting for Punia and would speak with him when he would return.
+Singh, however, insisted that they are waiting for Punia and will speak with him when he returns.

+Asked about the MLAs' visit, Baghel told reporters in Raipur, ''Tell me one thing - can't legislators go anywhere.
+Every step should not be seen as politics.
+Anybody can go anywhere.
+Even you (mediapersons) tour with your friends and it doesn't mean every time the purpose is getting news.''
+Similarly, if anyone has gone to Delhi it should not be seen through political prism, said the CM.

+Downplaying the development, Singhdeo said in Raipur, ''All 70 MLAs can go....
+What is the issue if MLAs go to Delhi.
+All this went on in Uttar Pradesh also, what is new that is happening in Chhattisgarh.''
+He said it is the view of all MLAs that everyone would abide by the decision of the high command.

+Punia has time and again denied that any such deal was struck in 2018 when the party came to power by dislodging the BJP.

+The Congress high command summoned both Baghel and Singhdeo to Delhi in August to resolve the feud.

-Asked whether their visit was aimed at expressing support to Baghel amid buzz of leadership change, Singh said their visit was aimed at conveying to the high command that Gandhi should extend the duration of his proposed tour, but added that there was no possibility of a leadership change.
+Asked whether the visit of the MLAs was aimed at expressing support to Baghel amid buzz of leadership change, Singh said their visit was aimed at conveying to the high command that Gandhi should extend the duration of his proposed tour, but added that there was no possibility of a leadership change.

+''The situation in Chhattisgarh is not like that of Punjab.
+Our party has 70 MLAs (in the 90-member state assembly), of whom 60 legislators had last time told everything to Punia ji and the high command,'' Singh told PTI.

-As far as the BJP people are concerned, if they think they can make the government fall by misleading ''Maharaja of Sarguja'' (reference to T S Singhdeo) as they did in Madhya Pradesh by misleading ''Gwalior Maharaja'' (a reference to Jyotiraditya Scindia), they will not be successful, Singh said.
+As far as the BJP people are concerned, if they think they can make the government fall by misleading ''Maharaja of Sarguja'' (a reference to T S Singhdeo) as they did in Madhya Pradesh by misleading ''Gwalior Maharaja'' (a reference to Jyotiraditya Scindia), they will not be successful, Singh said.

 ''Our Maharaja of Sarguja is very intelligent, very knowledgeable and has himself stated that he will never leave the party.
 So there is no possibility and under the leadership of Bhupesh Baghel, together with T S Singhdeo, the government will continue to work for the development of the state,'' the MLA said.